Highway Historical Markers

 Transportation Department Marker Map Hub

 The Idaho Transportation Department’s online Marker Hub provides an interactive map displaying the location and information for every historical marker in the state.
 Users can browse markers by region, highway, or topic to plan trips or explore Idaho’s history virtually.
+The site is regularly updated as markers are added, replaced, or revised, ensuring that visitors have access to the most current information available

 There are several steps in the marker program.
 If you are interested in submitting a marker proposal, please be aware that researching, writing or revising the text, and fabricating a marker can take several months.